Neurodiversity and labor rights

 Neurodivergent people present distinct issues in labor rights.
 They may individually or as a demographic have occupational preferences or requests for accommodation which differ from neurotypical workers.
 While some neurodivergent people may need workplace support in a medical model of disability, other people may only want cultural understanding in a social model of disability.

 Demographics

 The earliest examined groups of neurodivergent workers were people with attention deficit hyperactivity disorder and autistic people.
 Later studied conditions include developmental coordination disorder and dyslexia.
-After occupational researchers began to consider these conditions collectively, then it became easier to include other kinds of different neurological modes in workplace considerations.
+After occupational researchers began to consider these conditions collectively, it became easier to include other kinds of neurological modes in workplace considerations.
 One model for discussing all of these groups is to ask individuals how they identify and want to be known.
-Another model is simply thinking of some people as "neurominorities", and not trying to get more detail so long as people have what they need to do their work effectively.
+Another model is simply thinking of some people as "neurominorities", and not trying to get more detail, so long as people have what they need to do their work effectively.

 A 2022 report estimated that 22% of workers are neurodivergent.

 Historically, neurodivergent people have experienced unemployment much more often than neurotypical people.